oracle/terraform-provider-oci/website/docs/d/core_instances.html.markdown

 		* `VFIO` - Direct attached Virtual Function storage.
 This is the default option for Local data volumes on Oracle provided images.
 		* `PARAVIRTUALIZED` - Paravirtualized disk.
 * `metadata` - Custom metadata that you provide.
 * `region` - The region that contains the availability domain the instance is running in.

-Example: `phx`
+	For the us-phoenix-1 and us-ashburn-1 regions, `phx` and `iad` are returned, respectively.
+For all other regions, the full region name is returned.

+	Examples: `phx`, `eu-frankfurt-1`
 * `shape` - The shape of the instance.
 The shape determines the number of CPUs and the amount of memory allocated to the instance.
 You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Shape/ListShapes).
 * `source_details` - Details for creating an instance
 	* `boot_volume_size_in_gbs` - The size of the boot volume in GBs.
 Minimum value is 50 GB and maximum value is 16384 GB (16TB).
 This should only be specified when `source_type` is `image`.